By Stefan Ianev

 For example, if you normally do 12-15 sets per body part and you hit each body part twice a week during your muscle building phase, you can try doing 10-12 sets and hitting each body part 3 times per week during a cutting phase.
 Your weekly volume will still be equal or higher, but it is easier to recover from 10-12 sets than 12-15 sets.

-Usually I will being a cutting phase after several weeks on a transition phase where I have allowed my body to re-sensitize to high volume.
+Usually I will begin a cutting phase after several weeks on a transition phase where I have allowed my body to re-sensitize to high volume.
 I will then typically start the cutting phase hitting each body part twice per week with moderate volume and towards the end I will progress to hitting each body part 3 times per week.